dhellmann/pymotw-3/source/asyncio/scheduling.rst

 If the timing of the callback does not matter, :func:`call_soon` can be used to schedule the call for the next iteration of the loop.
-Any extra arguments after the function are passed in when the callback is invoked.
+Any extra arguments after the function are passed to the callback when it is invoked.

 .. literalinclude:: asyncio_call_soon.py
    :caption: